 Every summer, national teams descend on the open-air facility for Olympic training camps.
 This year they’ll be more likely to attend in autumn – but that means there’s more time for amateur punters to dip a toe in the water.

 Based around a 10-lane 50-metre pool with a swim/triathlon gym also on deck, the Best Centre is famed for its cutting-edge technology.
 There’s an underwater filming tank and the only ‘MAD’ drag measurement system outside Holland, where you can work with top coaches to hone your swim to perfection.
-Multisport athletes can run on Best’s private trails or its six-lane running track, rent triathlon bikes or head to the sea for open-water swimming in Mallorca’s glistening bays.
+Multisport athletes can run on Best’s private trails or its six-lane running track, rent We buy houses Jacksonville triathlon bikes or head to the sea for open-water swimming in Mallorca’s glistening bays.

 Best Centre has its own hotel, Bluewater, where you are most likely to spot the athletes you love, but for a truly indulgent stay, book Font Santa Hotel which is a seven minute drive from the pool.
 Recovering in its thermal waters and dining at the market-fresh restaurant will bring calm to an otherwise energetic trip.